tbnobody/OpenDTU/README.md

 pio run -t upload -t monitor
 ```
 Plugins are disabled by default.
-So you have to the WebUI (Settings -> Plugins -> mycustomplugin) to enable it first.
+So you have to use the WebUI (Settings -> Plugins -> mycustomplugin) to enable it first.

 ![webui](docs/pp/plugin_webui.png)

 ![plugins](docs/pp/plugin_list.png)

 ![mycustomplugin](docs/pp/plugin_enable.png)

 ### send mqtt message to plugin